mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Jobs/List of Jobs - navigation.md

 9. The number of all Jobs and the number of Jobs displayed on one page
 10. Changing the page

-If you want to see more detailed info about the Job, click on the ID of the selected one.
+If you want to see more detailed info about the Job, click on the ID of the selected one, and go to [Job details]().